News of the World (album): Side two

-"Get Down, Make Love"

 "Get Down, Make Love" makes use of an Eventide Harmonizer for its "psychedelic" sound effects.

 "Get Down, Make Love", written by Mercury, is among the most sexually oriented songs in the Queen catalogue.
 Eddy calls it one of the album's funkier tracks, with a "proto-industrial-music perviness" which eventually morph into "sex-moaning psychedelic spaces" that constitute a form of 'dub-metal' comparable to similar parts of Led Zeppelin's "Whole Lotta Love".

 The song was introduced into the band's live show immediately after its release, and remained a staple of their "medley" until the end of the Hot Space Tour of 1982.
 On the Hot Space tour, the song was reduced to the first verse/chorus only as a way to lead into May's guitar solo.
-In live versions of this song, Taylor used Latin-influenced percussion with timbales on the News of the World Tour, and tightly tuned Remo Roto-Toms on the Jazz Tour, Crazy Tour, The Game and Hot Space tours.
+In live versions of this song, Taylor used Latin-influenced percussion with timbales on the News of the World Tour, and tightly tuned Remo Rototoms on the Jazz, Crazy, The Game and Hot Space tours, along with Queen's tours with Paul Rodgers and with Adam Lambert.

 The distinctive 'psychedelic' sound effects heard in the song were not produced on a synthesiser, but on May's Red Special and an Electroharmonix Frequency Analyzer pedal, which he would often do live.
 The studio cut made use of an Eventide Harmonizer.
 These sound effects, together with Mercury's moans and groans, were expanded upon during live renditions of the song, the band taking an opportunity to show off the full potential of their stage lights and effects.

 A more aggressive version of this song was covered by the industrial rock band Nine Inch Nails as a B-side for the 1990 single, "Sin".
 It was later added as a bonus track to the 2010 remastered edition of Pretty Hate Machine.

-"Sleeping on the Sidewalk"

 "Sleeping on the Sidewalk", a blues excursion, was written and sung by May.
 It is the only song in their discography to be recorded (except for the vocals) in one take.
 Lyrically, it deals with an aspiring trumpet player's career, delivered in a "rags-to-riches" fashion.
 May sings with an American accent and measures the aforementioned trumpet player's success by "bucks" (dollars), as opposed to pounds or "quid".
 On a close inspection, Deacon can be heard playing the wrong notes in some bass parts, and May can also be heard laughing at the end of the song.
 It is also one of the few Queen songs not to feature any vocals by Mercury, although he did perform lead vocals in live performances.

 The band's web site states they were unaware that they were being recorded, but May has cast doubt on the authenticity of this, though has confirmed the first take of the backing track was used.